This post may contain affiliate links. Read my full disclosure policy.

 - 1/4 C chopped Italian parsley

-- In a large heavy bottomed, oven proof skillet ( cast iron works great), heat olive oil until hot on medium heat.
-Add onions and saute for 20 minutes, stirring occasionally until golden brown.
-Add garlic, stirring more frequently, until garlic is lightly browned.
+- In a large heavy-bottomed, ovenproof skillet ( cast iron works great), heat olive oil until hot on medium heat.
+Add onions and saute for 10 minutes, stirring occasionally until golden brown and fragrant.
+Add garlic, stirring more frequently, until garlic is golden.

 - Turn heat to med- low and add diced tomatoes, lemon zest and lemon juice, salt, pepper and spices.
 Simmer on low until tomatoes cook down a little, about 5 minutes.
 This will seem like a fairly “dry” tomato sauce, but remember, zucchini will release their liquids in while baking.

 - Remove all but 1/3 of the rustic tomato sauce, placing 2/3 in a separate bowl.

-- Spread the remaining tomato sauce ( about 1/2 C) evenly on the bottom of the pan.
-Place one single layer of zucchini in slighty overlapping concentric circles.
+- Spread the remaining tomato sauce (about 1/2 cup) evenly on the bottom of the pan.
+Place one single layer of zucchini in slightly overlapping concentric circles.

-- Sprinkle with a pinch of kosher salt and pepper.
+- Sprinkle with a generous pinch of kosher salt and pepper.

 - Spread another third of the rustic tomato sauce over the zucchini, as evenly as possible.
 It won’t seem like a lot, but don’t worry.

-- Add the second final layer of slightly overlapping zucchini.
+- Add the second and final layer of slightly overlapping zucchini.
 Sprinkle with salt, pepper and the rest of the tomato sauce.